dominique-unruh/qrhl-tool/proofgeneral.md

 Pros:
 * Your usual Emacs configuration is used.
-* Newest possible version of the qRHL-support in ProofGeneral.
+* Newest possible version of the qRHL-support in Proof General.

 Cons:
 * Manual configuration.
-* If your system already has ProofGeneral installed, it is not obvious which version Emacs will use.
+* If your system already has Proof General installed, it is not obvious which version Emacs will use.

 Optional extra step:
 * In Emacs, do `C-0 M-x byte-recompile-directory` and pass the directory `PROOFGENERAL` when asked.
   This speeds up loading.
 Needed only once.
 Repeat when updating `qrhl-tool`.

-## Use the MELPA version of ProofGeneral

-Not supported yet.
-Support is [upcoming](https://github.com/ProofGeneral/PG/pull/636).